 Location: United States and Puerto Rico

-- Participants were HIV-infected adults who had previously taken HIV medicines before entering the study.
+- Participants were adults with HIV who had previously taken HIV medicines before entering the study.

-- Participants had previously received antiretroviral therapy (ART) that did not control their viral load (the amount of HIV in a blood sample) and/or had drug resistance to multiple classes of HIV medicines.
-(Drug resistance is when a person’s HIV mutates [changes form] and becomes insensitive to a drug that was previously effective.)
+- Participants had previously received (ART) that did not control their (the amount of HIV in a blood sample) and/or had to multiple classes of HIV medicines.
+(ART is the recommended treatment for HIV infection and involves using a combination of different (ARV) drugs to prevent HIV from multiplying.
+Drug resistance is when a person’s HIV mutates and becomes insensitive to a drug that was previously effective.)

 - Participants were required to be off ART for at least 16 weeks before starting the study.